mrs-brubotics/droneswarm_brubotics/README.md

 We do not guarantee backwards compatibility at any time.
 The platform is evolving according to the needs of the R&MM group.
 Updates can be made that are not going to be compatible with users local configs, simulation worlds, tmux sessions, etc. However, when we change something which requires user action to maintain compatibility, we will create an issue in this repository labelled users-read-me.
 Subscribe to this repository updates and issues by clicking the Watch button in the top-right corner of this page.
 Recent changes requiring user action:
 * TODO[add item 1]
 * Currently there are no known backwards incompatiblities.
-We adivse also to take a look at [ackwards compatibility and updates of CTU](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates).
+We adivse also to take a look at [backwards compatibility and updates of CTU](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates).

 ## Installation
 ### Singularity and Docker